-I love teaching Web Design to 9-13 year olds.
-One of the best parts about DMA’s Adventures Web Course is the software we use.
+One of the best parts about DMA’s Adventures (ages 8-12) Web Course is the software we use.
 We teach the kids how to use Adobe Photoshop, Flash and Dreamweaver.
 We use Photoshop to create and modify graphics, and we take some of these graphics into Adobe Flash to add movement to them.
 Finally, we use Dreamweaver to build a full website and upload it so they can share it with friends and family.

 We see Flash files everywhere on the web.
 YouTube uses a flash player, and most web banners and online games are created with Flash.
 Dreamweaver is used to build and manage websites of almost any scale.
 Photoshop is used for image modification and preparation.
 Virtually every image in every print publication has been modified with Photoshop.
 It is even used to prepare graphics for videos!